-D: 1.1 P. I I OUTPU Trisk(s) INPUT / RESOURCE risk(s) DI I Risk mitigating B. J. W. W. Risk type Risk category Risk at business level FOR SORTING PURPOSES Risk at operational level Risk area measures (short description) Risk mitigating measures (detailed description) Current - PayDay updates are applied on requests to the ICT sevice provider via the ICT helpdesk for minor updates and formal and approved requests to PayDay for major updates.
-Departmental heads, with the assistance of HR is Current technology inappropriately utilised IT resources inappropriately People Basic computer literacy assessed responsible for sending users on basic computer literacy training as and when deemed necessary.
-Internal Information Technology technology inappropriately utilised Current technology inappropriately utilised utilised due to a lack of training and/or computer literacy People Specific application training provided on the job or by vendor Limited application training is provided: - All new Collaborator users receive training on the system from the vendor (Business Engineering). - All Phoenix training is done in-house on the job.
+D'al l Pi I a I a a OUTPU INPUT / RESOURCE risk(s) Risk area Risk mitigating D. 1 Risk type Risk category Risk at business level FOR SORTING PURPOSES Risk at operational KISK Area measures (short description) Risk mitigating measures (detailed description) Internal Information Technology Current technology inappropriately utilised Current technology inappropriately utilised Current technology inappropriately utilised IT resources inappropriately utilised due to a lack of training and/or computer literacy People Basic computer literacy assessed Specific application training provided on the job or by vendor - PayDay updates are applied on requests to the ICT sevice provider via the ICT helpdesk for minor updates and formal and approved requests to PayDay for major updates.
+Departmental heads, with the assistance of HR is responsible for sending users on basic computer literacy training as and when deemed necessary.
+Limited application training is provided: - All new Collaborator users receive training on the system from the vendor (Business Engineering). - All Phoenix training is done in-house on the job.
 Limited system manuals

-Diala hama Diele automone ОИТРИ T risk(s) INPUT / RESOURCE risk(s) Risk area Risk mitigating Diele william lieuwen en en en en Risk type Risk category Risk at business level FOR SORTING PURPOSES Risk at operational level kisk area measures (short description) Risk mitigating measures (detailed description) and documentation is also available to users.
+2011 n: 1 OUTPU T risk(s) INPUT / RESOURCE risk(s) D' I Risk mitigating Risk type Risk category Risk at business level FOR SORTING PURPOSES Risk at operational level Risk area measures (short description) Risk mitigating measures (detailed description) and documentation is also available to users.
 Current technology inappropriately utilised People Access to install non-approved software restricted Local Administrator access is restricted to a limited number of PCs to prevent the installation of unauthorised software on desktops / laptops.
 Internal Information Technology IT governance and strategic weaknesses IT governance and strategic weaknesses IT not involved in the procurement decisions of all IT resources leading to integration issues Software N/A Finance department handles all ICT procurements in consultation with ICT service provider.
 Internal Information Technology Inappropriate technology utilised Inappropriate technology utilised Old or outdated end-user software in use Software N/A Windows and Office upgraded when required Internal Information Technology Inappropriate technology utilised Inappropriate technology utilised Old or outdated business applications (applications more pervasive than enduser software) in use Software N/A N/A